Rihanna Feuding With Nicki Minaj After Allegedly Siding With Remy Ma? The Truth

 Rihanna — See Sexy Pics Of The Singer

-Drake, 30, showed whose side he was on by appearing on”No Frauds,” Nicki’s clap back track to Remy that also featured Lil Wayne, 34.
-He’ll always have so much love for her that he had no problem busting out into the ladies’ fierce rap war.
-It’s one thing for Nicki to bring in her male posse to help fight back, but Rihanna totally doesn’t have a place in the battle and wisely remained far away from it.
+Drake, 30, showed whose side he was on by appearing on “No Frauds,” Nicki’s clap back track to Remy that also featured Lil Wayne, 34.
+He has so much admiration for her that he had no problem busting out into the ladies’ fierce rap war.
+It’s one thing for Nicki to bring in her male posse to help fight back, but Rihanna totally doesn’t have a place in the battle and wisely remained far away from all that drama.

 HollywoodLifers, do you think was smart for Rihanna to avoid controversy by not jumping into another artist’s rap war?